aso

 A metric that estimates how hard it is to rank for a specific keyword in app store search, based on the strength of currently ranked apps.

-Keyword difficulty is a score provided by ASO tools that estimates the competitive intensity of ranking for a given search term in the App Store or Google Play.
-It factors in the download volume, ratings, age, and metadata optimization of apps currently ranking on the first page of results.
+Keyword difficulty is a score from App Store Optimization (ASO) tools that estimates how hard it is to rank for a given search term in the App Store or Google Play.
+It factors in the download volume, ratings, age, and metadata optimization of apps currently on the first page of results.

 How Keyword Difficulty Is Calculated